Azure/cli/README.md

 - `azcliversion` – **Optional** Example: 2.0.72, Default: latest
 - `inlineScript` – **Required**

-Azure CLI GitHub Actions is supported on both 'AzureUSGovernment' or 'AzureChinaCloud'.Login to the respective Azure Cloud before running Azure CLI scripts using [Azure Login](https://github.com/Azure/login)
+Azure CLI GitHub Action is supported for the Azure public cloud as well as Azure government clouds ('AzureUSGovernment' or 'AzureChinaCloud') and Azure Stack ('AzureStack') Hub.
+Before running this action, login to the respective Azure Cloud  using [Azure Login](https://github.com/Azure/login) by setting appropriate value for the `environment` parameter.

 The definition of this GitHub Action is in [action.yml](https://github.com/Azure/CLI/blob/master/action.yml).
 The action status is determined by the exit code returned by the script rather than StandardError stream.